A guide to SFF PCs (WIP)

 - 8GB: Light to medium applications. (web browsing, office work, small servers)

-- 16GB: Recommended for most use cases. (gaming, basic game server, CI build server, light development)
+- 16GB: Recommended for most use cases. (basic game server, CI build server, light development)

 - 32GB+: Optimal for multitasking.
 (AAA gaming, video/photo editing, rendering)